mindsmiths/docs/docs/Basic Agents: Tutorials/Armory Onboarding Tutorial/using-armory.md

 }
 ```

-Your agent can now show the user a screen, or a predefined list of screens.
-So let’s look at how we create those.
+Your agent now controls when the user is shown some screen or a predefined sequence of screens using ArmoryAPI.
+So let's create our first screen!

-Every screen consists of components, and you can either use screen templates we already pre-defined, or you can build screens yourself using the template generator.
+Every screen consists of components, and you can either use screen templates we already have pre-defined, or you can build screens yourself using the template generator.
 Let’s first use the TemplateGenerator, since you will likely use this more often.

 Add the following to your agent class:
 ```java title="rule_engine/src/main/java/agents/Mindy.java"